 Fire Chief Jeremey Criner joined the Siloam Springs Fire Department in August 2016.
-Prior to moving to Siloam Springs, Chief Criner worked as the Assistant Fire Chief in Sunrise Beach, Missouri.
-Prior to that, he spent several years working for the Rogers (AR) Fire Department.
+Prior to moving to Siloam Springs, he worked as the Assistant Fire Chief in Sunrise Beach, Missouri.
+Before holding that position, he spent several years working for the Rogers (AR) Fire Department.

 His primary responsibilities include executive management and oversight of the entire Fire Department; including the EMS, Training, Operations, and Fire Prevention divisions.

-EMS Director Brent Ford joined the Siloam Springs Fire Department in January 2002.
-Director Ford promoted to lieutenant in 2007 and served as the paramedic supervisor for the department until promoting to EMS Director in 2011.
+Deputy Chief Brent Ford joined the Siloam Springs Fire Department in January 2002.
+Deputy Chief Ford was promoted to lieutenant in 2007 and served as the paramedic supervisor for the department until promoted to EMS Director in 2011.
+In 2019 he was promoted to Deputy Fire Chief.
 He started his career in the fire service in 1992 and earned his paramedic certification in 2000.

-Director Ford is licensed as an Arkansas and Oklahoma EMS instructor and is certified as an instructor for the National Association of Emergency Medical Technicians, American Heart Association in several disciplines, and is a member of the National Association of Emergency Medical Educators.
+Deputy Chief Ford is licensed as a Paramedic in Arkansas and Oklahoma, and certified as an instructor for the National Association of Emergency Medical Technicians and the American Heart Association in several disciplines.

 Division Chief of EMS Shawn Hansen joined the Siloam Springs Fire Department in July of 2012 as a Fire Fighter/EMT.
 Division Chief Hansen Obtained his Paramedic license in 2016 and was promoted to Lieutenant in 2020, then to Division Chief of EMS in 2022.